sdthompson1/babylon/README.md

    completed.
 Preliminary [documentation](docs) is also available.

     - This is enough to act as a proof of concept for the language, although it is not ready for production use yet.
+For example:
-For example, some important features (such as recursion) are not yet implemented; bugs may be present; and the author reserves the right to change the language definition in non-backwards-compatible ways.
+       - some important features (such as recursion) are not yet implemented;
+       - bugs may be present;
+       - the author reserves the right to change the language definition in non-backwards-compatible ways.

       Users are therefore advised to wait until v1.0 before doing any serious work with the language.

  - The planned next step is to write a formally verified implementation in Isabelle.
+This will include:
-This will include a formalization of the static and dynamic semantics of the language, a type soundness theorem, a code generator (along with a proof that the compiled code has the same semantics as the original program), and a verifier (along with a proof that if all generated verification conditions are met, then the program is sound, in some precise sense).
+    - a formalization of the static and dynamic semantics of the language;
+    - a type soundness theorem;
+    - a code generator (along with a proof that the compiled code has the same semantics as the original program);
+    - a verifier (along with a proof that if all generated verification conditions are met, then the program is sound, in some precise sense).

-    - Work on this is currently underway, and will be completed perhaps some time in 2028--9.
+   Work on this is currently underway, and will be completed perhaps some time in 2028--9.

 # Examples